brickbots/slabv/README.md

 ![slabV stack](./images/stack.jpeg "slabV stack")

 You can see in the image above there is the PCB, with a gasket + acrylic layer below, and two more acrylic layers with gaskets above.
+The gaskets are the white layers, PCB is black and acrylic is clear.

-Here's an image of the bottom gasket + acrylic (still with the protective cover).
-These two examples are defective, but they show the combination of the extra kicad footprints from the horizon used to cut specific clearance for the underside layers.
+Here's an image of the pcb, bottom gasket and bottom acrylic layer (still with the protective cover).
+These examples are defective early protoypes, but they show the combination of the extra kicad footprints from the horizon used to cut specific clearance for the underside layers.